aplteam/Tatin/README.md

 * `Server` - the Server
 * `Registry` - all code that is shared between the client and the server.

-Client as well as Server run under Windows, Linux and Mac-OS.
+Client as well as Server may run under Windows, Linux and Mac-OS.

 Tatin requires Dyalog APL 18.0 Unicode or better.

-The Tatin wiki contains documentation for how to use the Tatin Client and how to get a Tatin Server up and running.
+It will be part of 19.0.

+## Installing and updating the Tatin Client

+The document `InstallingTheTatinClient.html` in the `docs/` folder discusses how to install the Tatin client.

 ## Usage

 Once you've installed the Tatin client you have access to <https://tatin.dev>, the principal Tatin server.

+The document `FirstStepsWithTatin.html` in the `docs/` folder will get you started.

+## Documentation

+There are plenty of documents available in the `docs/` folder, discussing different aspects of Tatin.
+The document `_ReadMe.html` gives an overview about what each of the document is about.

+## Tatin Server

-However, you might find it useful to run your own Tatin server.
+You might find it useful to run your own Tatin server.
 For example, all packages used within a company could be served by a Tatin Server within your company LAN.

 You may also keep a local Registry on your own machine, for example for development work.
 From a consumer's perspective there is no difference between consuming a package that is coming from a Tatin Server or from a local Registry.

+The document `InstallingTheTatinServer.html` in the `docs/` folder discusses how to install the Tatin client.

 ## Contributing to the code

-There are several documents (like "TatinForContributor.html") available in the `docs/` folder that discuss specific topics associated with Tatin in any way.
+There is a document "TatinForContributor.html" available in the `docs/` folder that discusses how one can contribute to the documentation or the code or both.

 -----

-Latest revision 2020-08-15
+Latest revision 2020-23